How to Make Light Greek Moussaka

 Continue with another layer of courgette, aubergines and potatoes, slightly salted.
 Sprinkle a little dried oregano over the potato slices.

-To avoid burning the potatoes, I usually toss a spoonful or two of tomato sauce over the last layer before baking it.
-If you made your béchamel sauce, spread the remains of it evenly over the entire surface.
+To avoid burning the potatoes, I usually spread a couple of tomato sauce spoonfuls over the last layer before baking.
+If you made your béchamel sauce, lay the remains of it evenly over the entire surface.

 Just before the time is up, grate some hard cheese on top and bake the moussaka until the cheese starts bubbling.